Raising Manager

 Your status: [volunteer status default="inactive" filter=i18n]

-It is possible to specify several functions for the filter attribute, by separating the different functions by /
+It is possible to specify several functions for the filter attribute, by separating the different functions by /, like this:

 [volunteer information filter=function1/function2/…/functionN]